How to Choose The Right Waterproof Rain Pants For Your Hike

 the north faces antora hiking pants for rain

-A pair of pants that are fully waterproof is a great investment to your kit and will keep you dry for hours, or even days on end.
-Their main purpose is to help you go further and can make a really big difference in your enjoyment.
-We’ve reviewed products in this guide that offer some of the best, high-end features out there all the way through to extremely budget friendly options that pack a lot in for their required price.
+We’ve reviewed products in this guide to the best waterproof rain pants that offer some of the most high-end features out there all the way through to extremely budget friendly options that pack a lot in for their required price.
 Regardless of whether this is your first pair of rain pants or you’re looking for a higher end replacement as you advance, or simply want to update your wardrobe this season.
-We’ve tested out the best on the market right now to bring you a whole range fit for every purpose and to help make your purchasing decision easier.
+We’ve tested out the top options on the market right now to bring you a whole range fit for every purpose and to help make your purchasing decision easier.

 Editor’s note: This article is part of our buyers guide to waterproof rain pants.
 See other articles in this series: